wp-plugins/wp-spamshield/readme.txt

 > #### **WordPress Blogging Without Spam**
 > How does it feel to blog without being bombarded by comment spam?
 If you're happy with the WP-SpamShield WordPress anti-spam plugin, please let others know by giving it a good rating!

-= More Info / Documentation =
-For more info and full documentation, visit the [WP-SpamShield homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/).

 == Installation ==